aws-samples/serverless-patterns/sns-lambda-crossregion-crossaccount-encrypted-terraform/README.md

 ## Requirements
 * [Create two AWS accounts for cross account setup](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have, create them and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.

-* [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) iinstalled and configure two profiles with credentials for the individual accounts as below:
+* [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed and configure two profiles with credentials for the individual accounts as below:
     ```
     [default]
     [crossaccount]